przemyslaw-turek/gm/RaspberryPi/software/Raspbian/README.md

 <LI> Press "Start". </LI>
+<LI> Open your memory card and create new file "ssh" in main folder.
+Make sure that it hasn't got filename extension. </LI>
 <LI> Place the memory card in the Raspberry </LI>
 <LI> Connect Raspberry with router using ethernet cable </LI>
 <LI> Connect the supply to the Raspberry </LI>